haseungyeon3/DemoF25/README.md

     c. `git commit -m 'added daily sleep hours <insert value here>' ` replacing `<insert value here>` with your daily sleep hours.

-    d. `git push --set-upstream origin dev` (set up and use a classic security token if needed to be able to do this)
+    d. `git push --set-upstream origin dev` (set up and use a classic security token if needed to be able to do this) -->  Create remote branch dev. ('git remove -v' to list all remote branches in terminal)

 6. Create a pull request on GitHub to merge your changes from your forked repository into the original repository: